Tesena-smart-testing/playwright-js-template-project/docs/spec.md

 ### before

-before hook - everything needed to set things up for tests themselves should be put here.
+before hook - opens the browser, context and page and goes to page.url
 This hook is run once.

 ### after

-after hook - runs after all tests are done.
+after hook - closes browser.
 Runs only once.

 ### PageTitle